dudewheresmycode/opengolfsim.com/approach-r10-connect/gspro.md

 {: .note }

-> Note: If GSPro opened in fullscreen, and you don't see the other windows, you can press `F11` to toggle GSPro into windowed mode.
+> If GSPro opened in fullscreen, and you don't see the other windows, you can press `F11` to toggle GSPro into windowed mode.

 ### Step 3